MicrosoftDocs/microsoft-365-docs/microsoft-365/syntex/solutions/agreements-assign-licenses.md

 ## Assign licenses

-Assigning licenses to users is performed the same way as assigning other licenses, such as E3 or E5.
+Assigning licenses to users is performed the same way as assigning other licenses, such as Microsoft 365 E3 or Micrsoft 365 E5.

-1. Log into the [Microsoft 365 admin portal](https://admin.microsoft.com/) as a user with global administrator privilege.
+1. Log into the [Microsoft 365 admin portal](https://admin.microsoft.com/) as a user with Global Administrator privilege.

-2. Navigate to Users -> Active users.
+2. Navigate to **Users** > **Active users**.

 3. Select the users who you would like to assign the license to.
 In the user information panel, go to **Licenses and apps** and assign the new **SharePoint Content Solution - Agreements (Preview)** license.

 ![](media/image5.png)

 ## Set up workspaces